arnavasoni/project-euler/README.md

 - **34. digit_factorials:**
   Find the sum of all numbers which are equal to the sum of the factorial of their digits.
 1! = 1 and 2! = 2 are not sums so not included.

+- **35. circular_primes:**
+  Find how many circular primes exist below a given number (in the original problem this limit is 1 million).
+A circular prime is a prime number that remains prime under all rotations of its digits.
+For example, 197 is a circular prime because 197, 971, and 719 are all prime.